LWM2M

 write /<objectID>/<instanceID>/<resourceID> <value> 1.0, 1.1 Writes value to a resource on the device.

-cwrite /<objectID>/<instanceID>/<resourceID> <value> [/<objectID>/<instanceID>/<resourceID> <value>] 1.1 Composite writes of one or more values to a resource on the device.
-The data will be written to the listed resource paths in a single request
+cwrite /<objectID>/<instanceID>/<resourceID> <value> [/<objectID>/<instanceID>/<resourceID> <value>] 1.1 Composite writes facilitate the transmission of one or more values to LWM2M resources or resource instances on the device.
+The data will be written to the specified resource paths within a single request, adhering to the specified order.

 writeb /<objectID>/<instanceID>/<resourceID> <hexadecimal-string>